dgroomes/tada/README.md

 * Upgrade to latest version of Dagger
 * Upgrade to latest version of the Android Gradle plugin
-* Upgrade to latest version of Gradle
+* DONE Upgrade to latest version of Gradle
 * DONE Upgrade to latest version of Kotlin.
 (There's an overarching theme of "upgrade everything"!
 The Android development toolchain has tight coupling of the versions of these things.
 So, I have to find the right order to upgrade the versions of these dependencies.
 I would prefer to